utkarsh4863/SQL_retail_sales_analysis_project/README.md

 ## Project Overview

 **Project Title**: Retail Sales Analysis

-**Level**: Beginner
+This project focuses on **data cleaning**, **transformation**, and **analysis** of retail sales data using **PostgreSQL**.
-**Database**: `p1_retail_db`
+The dataset includes information about customer transactions such as sale date, time, category, product quantity, and total sale value.

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+The objective is to clean the raw data, handle missing values, and extract meaningful business insights using SQL queries.

 ## Objectives